runtimelabs-inc/chronologue/calendar/google_API_setup.md

 ### Setting Up Google Calendar API Credentials

-I have developed this guide to walk through creating OAuth 2.0 credentials to enable access to the Google Calendar API for the script `modules/sync_google.py`.
+Here is a sguide to walk through creating OAuth 2.0 credentials to enable access to the Google Calendar API for the script `modules/sync_google.py`.

 **Step 1: Create a Google Cloud Project**